Twist3d-Fate/Heart-Disease-Detection-From-Scratch/README.md

 Performed exploratory data analysis (EDA) and visualize the data through various plots, and then implemented a Multi-Layer Perceptron (MLP) from scratch using NumPy.

 ## Dataset: <br>
-The dataset used was the Cleveland Heart Dataset accessible from the UCI repository through the following link: https://archive.ics.uci.edu/ml/datasets/heart+disease. <br> The original dataset consisted of 75 input features and 1 output label, but that was tailored down to 13 features relevant to heart disease prediction.
+The dataset used was the Cleveland Heart Dataset accessible from the UCI repository through the following link: https://archive.ics.uci.edu/ml/datasets/heart+disease. <br><br> The original dataset consisted of 75 input features and 1 output label, but that was tailored down to 13 features relevant to heart disease prediction.
 The detailed description of these features is available in the following table: <br><br>

 <table>
     <tr>